runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

 See [Command Requirements](command-requirements.html) for more details.

-### Repos Can Set Their Own Apply or Import Requirements
+### Repos Can Set Their Own Apply an applicable subcommand
 If you want all (or specific) repos to be able to override the default apply requirements, use the `allowed_overrides` key.